 Tandy Pryor helps high achieving coaches, healers, sales pros and creatives—own their power and their worth so they make more money and have a more powerful impact on the world… by doing work that matters.

-Jen McFarland: 00:01 Hello and welcome to the Third Paddle Podcast.
+Jen McFarland: 00:01 Hello and welcome to the podcast.
 This is the show for business owners focused on growth who get a little stuck sometimes, and all you need is a little nudge to help you course correct.
 On this episode, have you ever struggled with power?
 I’m not talking about electrical power.
 I mean standing in your own power, listening to your inner wisdom, and showing up in a big way.

 That’s exactly what we’re going to help you with on this week’s show.
 You’ll learn how your attitudes towards power and even your physical environment may be holding you back.